adevur/docker-easy-samba/docs/DOCUMENTATION.md

 ### list of logs
 This is the list of possible logs, when no error occurs:

-0) `[LOG] you're using easy-samba version '...' from '...' branch.`: this log informs the user about the current `easy-samba` version.
+- `[LOG] you're using easy-samba version '...' from '...' branch.`: this log informs the user about the current `easy-samba` version.
 E.g.: `[LOG] you're using easy-samba version '1.0.0' from 'stable' branch.`.

-1) `[LOG] SAMBA server configuration process has started.`: this log informs the user that `easy-samba` has started.
+- `[LOG] SAMBA server configuration process has started.`: this log informs the user that `easy-samba` has started.

-2) `[LOG] '/share/config.json' has been correctly loaded.`: this log informs the user that configuration file `/share/config.json` has been successfully read and parsed.
+- `[LOG] '/share/config.json' has been correctly loaded.`: this log informs the user that configuration file `/share/config.json` has been successfully read and parsed.

-3) `[LOG] '/share/config.json' syntax is correct.`: this log informs the user that the configuration file doesn't contain syntax errors or content errors (e.g. usernames are correct, shared folders' paths are valid, ...).
+- `[LOG] '/share/config.json' syntax is correct.`: this log informs the user that the configuration file doesn't contain syntax errors or content errors (e.g. usernames are correct, shared folders' paths are valid, ...).

-4) `[LOG] permissions of '/share' have been correctly reset.`: this log informs the user that filesystem permissions and ACLs of `/share` have been cleared successfully.
+- `[LOG] permissions of '/share' have been correctly reset.`: this log informs the user that filesystem permissions and ACLs of `/share` have been cleared successfully.

-5) `[LOG] permissions of '/share' have been correctly set.`: this log informs the user that filesystem permissions and ACLs of `/share` have been successfully set, so that `/share` and all its children can only be accessed by `root`.
+- `[LOG] permissions of '/share' have been correctly set.`: this log informs the user that filesystem permissions and ACLs of `/share` have been successfully set, so that `/share` and all its children can only be accessed by `root`.

-6) `[LOG] guest share has been correctly created.`: this log informs the user that the anonymous shared folder has been successfully created (in case it didn't exist) and its filesystem permissions have been successfully set.
-This log only appears when you configured an anonymous shared folder in [`guest` section of `config.json` file](https://github.com/adevur/docker-easy-samba/blob/master/docs/DOCUMENTATION.md#guest-section).

-7) `[LOG] guest share will not be created.`: this log informs the user that no anonymous shared folder will be created.
-This log only appears when [`guest` property of `config.json`](https://github.com/adevur/docker-easy-samba/blob/master/docs/DOCUMENTATION.md#guest-section) has been set to `false`.

-8) `[LOG] users have been correctly created.`: this log informs the user that all the users that you configured in [`users` section of `config.json`](https://github.com/adevur/docker-easy-samba/blob/master/docs/DOCUMENTATION.md#users-section) have been correctly added to container's OS and to container's SAMBA server.
+- `[LOG] users have been correctly created.`: this log informs the user that all the users that you configured in [`users` section of `config.json`](https://github.com/adevur/docker-easy-samba/blob/master/docs/DOCUMENTATION.md#users-section) have been correctly added to container's OS and to container's SAMBA server.

-9) `[LOG] shares have been correctly created.`: this log informs the user that all the shared folders that you configured in [`shares` section of `config.json`](https://github.com/adevur/docker-easy-samba/blob/master/docs/DOCUMENTATION.md#shares-section) have been correctly created (in case they didn't exist), and all the filesystem permissions and ACLs have been correctly set to them.
+- `[LOG] shares have been correctly created.`: this log informs the user that all the shared folders that you configured in [`shares` section of `config.json`](https://github.com/adevur/docker-easy-samba/blob/master/docs/DOCUMENTATION.md#shares-section) have been correctly created (in case they didn't exist), and all the filesystem permissions and ACLs have been correctly set to them.

-10) `[LOG] '/etc/samba/smb.conf' has been correctly generated and written.`: this log informs the user that the SAMBA server's configuration file `/etc/samba/smb.conf` has been successfully generated and written to disk.
+- `[LOG] '/etc/samba/smb.conf' has been correctly generated and written.`: this log informs the user that the SAMBA server's configuration file `/etc/samba/smb.conf` has been successfully generated and written to disk.

-11) `[LOG] starting 'nmbd'...`: this log informs the user that `/usr/sbin/nmbd` process is about to being started.
+- `[LOG] starting 'nmbd'...`: this log informs the user that `/usr/sbin/nmbd` process is about to being started.
 This process is necessary for the SAMBA server to function properly.

-12) `[LOG] waiting 2 seconds before starting 'smbd'...`: this log informs the user that `easy-samba` will wait 2 seconds before starting `/usr/sbin/smbd` process.

-13) `[LOG] starting 'smbd'...`: this log informs the user that `/usr/sbin/smbd` process is about to being started.
+- `[LOG] starting 'smbd'...`: this log informs the user that `/usr/sbin/smbd` process is about to being started.
 This process is necessary for the SAMBA server to function properly.

-14) `[LOG] SAMBA server is now ready.`: this log informs the user that `easy-samba` completed its configuration without errors, so you can now [connect to the container using a SAMBA client](https://github.com/adevur/docker-easy-samba/blob/master/docs/DOCUMENTATION.md#networking).
+- `[LOG] SAMBA server is now ready.`: this log informs the user that `easy-samba` completed its configuration without errors, so you can now [connect to the container using a SAMBA client](https://github.com/adevur/docker-easy-samba/blob/master/docs/DOCUMENTATION.md#networking).

-15) `[LOG] generating '/share/config.json' using script '/share/config.gen.js'...`: this log informs the user that `/share/config.json` configuration file is missing, but `/share/config.gen.js` script has been found, so the latter will be used to generate the missing `config.json` file.
+- `[LOG] generating '/share/config.json' using script '/share/config.gen.js'...`: this log informs the user that `/share/config.json` configuration file is missing, but `/share/config.gen.js` script has been found, so the latter will be used to generate the missing `config.json` file.
 This log has been added in `easy-samba` version `1.3.0`.

 ### list of errors
 This is the list of possible logs, when an error occurs:

-0) `[WARNING] it's not been possible to display version information.`: this is the only error that doesn't stop the container.
-It is not a real error, just a warning that `easy-samba` could not retrieve version information.
-This happens when file `/startup/version.txt` doesn't exist or it's not well-formatted.
+- `[WARNING] it's not been possible to display version information.`: it is not a real error, just a warning that `easy-samba` could not retrieve version information.
+This happens when file
+`/startup/version.txt` doesn't exist or it's not well-formatted.
 You should ignore this error since it's not caused by you.
 Moreover, you should open an issue in the GitHub repository [`adevur/docker-easy-samba`](https://github.com/adevur/docker-easy-samba).

-1) `[ERROR] script has failed for unknown reasons.`: this is a generic error that occurs when `easy-samba` configuration process throws an error that it doesn't recognize.
+- `[ERROR] script has failed for unknown reasons.`: this is a generic error that occurs when `easy-samba` configuration process throws an error that it doesn't recognize.
 This error is usually followed by message `[DEBUG] DETAILS ABOUT THE ERROR: ...`, which gives you mostly debug information.
 If this error occurs, you should open an issue in the GitHub repository [`adevur/docker-easy-samba`](https://github.com/adevur/docker-easy-samba).

-2) `[ERROR] '/share/config.json' could not be loaded or it is not in JSON format.`: this error occurs when the configuration file `/share/config.json` doesn't exist or it is not a valid JSON file.
+- `[ERROR] '/share/config.json' could not be loaded or it is not in JSON format.`: this error occurs when the configuration file `/share/config.json` doesn't exist or it is not a valid JSON file.

-3) `[ERROR] '/share/config.json' syntax is not correct: ...`: this error occurs when `config.json` contains syntax or content errors (e.g. `guest` section is missing, one of the usernames is not a valid username, ...).
+- `[ERROR] '/share/config.json' syntax is not correct: ...`: this error occurs when `config.json` contains syntax or content errors (e.g. `guest` section is missing, one of the usernames is not a valid username, ...).
 This log also gives you detailed information about what is the error that's been found.
 See also [`config.json` section of this `Documentation`](https://github.com/adevur/docker-easy-samba/blob/master/docs/DOCUMENTATION.md#configjson) in order to better understand the reported error.

-4) `[ERROR] permissions of '/share' could not be reset.`: this error occurs mostly if the underlying OS or the underlying filesystem that you're using on your computer don't support POSIX ACLs.
+- `[ERROR] permissions of '/share' could not be reset.`: this error occurs mostly if the underlying OS or the underlying filesystem that you're using on your computer don't support POSIX ACLs.

-5) `[ERROR] permissions of '/share' could not be set.`: this error occurs mostly if the underlying OS or the underlying filesystem that you're using on your computer don't support POSIX ACLs.
+- `[ERROR] permissions of '/share' could not be set.`: this error occurs mostly if the underlying OS or the underlying filesystem that you're using on your computer don't support POSIX ACLs.

-6) `[ERROR] guest share could not be created: ...`: this error occurs if `easy-samba` has not been able to create the anonymous shared folder.
-This log also gives you detailed information about what is the error that's been found.
+- `[ERROR] users could not be created: ...`: this error occurs if `easy-samba` has not been able to add the users (that you specified in [`users` section of `config.json`](https://github.com/adevur/docker-easy-samba/blob/master/docs/DOCUMENTATION.md#users-section)) in the container's OS and in the SAMBA server.
 If you get this error, you should probably open an issue in the GitHub repository [`adevur/docker-easy-samba`](https://github.com/adevur/docker-easy-samba).

-7) `[ERROR] users could not be created: ...`: this error occurs if `easy-samba` has not been able to add the users (that you specified in [`users` section of `config.json`](https://github.com/adevur/docker-easy-samba/blob/master/docs/DOCUMENTATION.md#users-section)) in the container's OS and in the SAMBA server.
+- `[ERROR] shares could not be created: ...`: this error occurs if `easy-samba` has not been able to create the shared folders (that you specified in the [`shares` section of `config.json`](https://github.com/adevur/docker-easy-samba/blob/master/docs/DOCUMENTATION.md#shares-section)).
 If you get this error, you should probably open an issue in the GitHub repository [`adevur/docker-easy-samba`](https://github.com/adevur/docker-easy-samba).

-8) `[ERROR] shares could not be created: ...`: this error occurs if `easy-samba` has not been able to create the shared folders (that you specified in the [`shares` section of `config.json`](https://github.com/adevur/docker-easy-samba/blob/master/docs/DOCUMENTATION.md#shares-section)).
+- `[ERROR] '/etc/samba/smb.conf' could not be generated or written.`: this error occurs mostly if `easy-samba` has not been able to write file `/etc/samba/smb.conf` inside the container.
 If you get this error, you should probably open an issue in the GitHub repository [`adevur/docker-easy-samba`](https://github.com/adevur/docker-easy-samba).

-9) `[ERROR] '/etc/samba/smb.conf' could not be generated or written.`: this error occurs mostly if `easy-samba` has not been able to write file `/etc/samba/smb.conf` inside the container.
+- `[ERROR] 'nmbd' could not be started.`: this error occurs if `easy-samba` has not been able to start process `/usr/sbin/nmbd` inside the container.
 If you get this error, you should probably open an issue in the GitHub repository [`adevur/docker-easy-samba`](https://github.com/adevur/docker-easy-samba).

-10) `[ERROR] 'nmbd' could not be started.`: this error occurs if `easy-samba` has not been able to start process `/usr/sbin/nmbd` inside the container.
+- `[ERROR] 'smbd' could not be started.`: this error occurs if `easy-samba` has not been able to start process `/usr/sbin/smbd` inside the container.
 If you get this error, you should probably open an issue in the GitHub repository [`adevur/docker-easy-samba`](https://github.com/adevur/docker-easy-samba).

-11) `[ERROR] 'nmbd' terminated for unknown reasons.`: this error occurs if process `/usr/sbin/nmbd` has suddenly exited.
-If you get this error, you should probably open an issue in the GitHub repository [`adevur/docker-easy-samba`](https://github.com/adevur/docker-easy-samba).

-12) `[ERROR] 'smbd' could not be started.`: this error occurs if `easy-samba` has not been able to start process `/usr/sbin/smbd` inside the container.
-If you get this error, you should probably open an issue in the GitHub repository [`adevur/docker-easy-samba`](https://github.com/adevur/docker-easy-samba).

-13) `[ERROR] 'smbd' terminated for unknown reasons.`: this error occurs if process `/usr/sbin/smbd` has suddenly exited.
-If you get this error, you should probably open an issue in the GitHub repository [`adevur/docker-easy-samba`](https://github.com/adevur/docker-easy-samba).

-14) `[ERROR] it's not been possible to clean up existing users.`: this error occurs if `easy-samba` has not been able to clean up existing users during startup phase.
+- `[ERROR] it's not been possible to clean up existing users.`: this error occurs if `easy-samba` has not been able to clean up existing users during startup phase.
 This error has been added in version `1.2.0` of `easy-samba`.
 If you get this error, you should probably open an issue in the GitHub repository [`adevur/docker-easy-samba`](https://github.com/adevur/docker-easy-samba).

 ## how easy-samba works